-Ohana Ministries is currently developing The Second Story initiative in Dallas & Ellis Counties!
+Ohana Ministries is currently developing a child-specific recruitment initiative in Dallas & Ellis Counties!
 CLICK HERE for more info!

 Join Hope Fort Worth to partner in the Second Story initiative in Tarrant, Johnson, Somervell, Hood, Erath, Parker, and Palo Pinto counties!
 CLICK HERE for more info!

-- communicating with their child’s caseworker, CASA, and/or foster parents weekly
+- communicating with their child’s caseworker, CASA, and/or foster parents regularly

-- praying for the child by name each week as a team
+- praying for the child as a team

 - helping meet unmet tangible needs that arise for the child, family, or caseworker

-- developing media to help the child tell their story in their own voice
+- developing media (videos, portraits and biographies) to help the child tell their story in their own voice

 - advocating for the child’s adoption through their church’s network